 Host sites agree to pay a fee of $25 per session.
 The fee may be waived upon request.

 There are two deadlines a year.
-Apply by June 16th to host a program in the Fall, or in December for Spring programs.
+Apply by June to host a program in the Fall, or December 18th for Spring programs.
 Firmer deadlines appear as those periods approach.

 Humanities NY provides host sites with quality training and resources to enable a successful conversation.
 Host sites must select a scholar-facilitator to facilitate discussions, whom Humanities NY will pay $150 per session.
 Before applying, a host site must: